 OCT 12, 2018–JAN 27, 2019

 Dwellings is organized by Rockford Art Museum Curator Carrie Johnson.
-This exhibition and its related educational programming are partially supported by a grant from the Illinois Arts Council Agency and by the Armer Ahlstrand Charitable Foundation.
+This exhibition and its related educational programming are sponsored in part by Larson & Darby and Women's Art Board, and partially supported by a grant from the Illinois Arts Council Agency and by the Armer Ahlstrand Charitable Foundation.